amazon-ion/ion-test-driver/README.md

 The last step is integrating the ion-test-driver into GitHub Actions pipeline to trigger the ion-test-driver for every pull request.

-### Result analysis option (--res-diff)
+### Result analysis option (--results-diff)

-Option --res-diff is able to analyze an existing result file to identify any differences between the two revisions.
+Option --results-diff is able to analyze an existing result file to identify any differences between the two revisions.
 To compare two revisions of each test file:
-1. Compare the two revisions `result` field, and if they both pass, then proceed to the next file.
+1. Compare the two revisions' `result` field, and if they both pass, then proceed to the next file.
 Otherwise proceed to the next step.
 2. Check `read_error` field.
 If both of them have the same read_error or don't have any errors, proceed to the next step.
 Otherwise, write `read performance changed` error to the final report and then move on to the next step.